It’s been a real struggle to get my 8-year-old excited about reading and writing in Spanish.

 I asked him if any of them knew Spanish.

-Such as, Diana’s “I don’t want to!”
+Such as Diana’s “I don’t want to!”
 The Hardest Moment When Raising a Bilingual Kid post on her son not wanting to speak French or Spanish, and Sarah’s own The Ups and Downs of Raising Bilingual Kids.
-Rita shares on her series “From the diary of a bilingual mother, part 5” the ups and downs of raising bilingual children in a new home country, and in this post a mama shares how she encounters a lot of ups and downs and uncertainties along the way while “Raising bilingual children isn’t a straightforward one-two-three process.”
+Rita shares in her series “From the Diary of a Bilingual Mother, part 5” the ups and downs of raising bilingual children in a new home country, and in this post a mama shares how she encounters a lot of ups and downs and uncertainties along the way while “Raising bilingual children isn’t a straightforward one-two-three process.”